stelijahsoftware/marelias-contacts/README.md

 # TODO:
 - Add creation date to each contact (should be visible)
-- Add birthday notifications (1 day early), should display a banner inside the app.
 - make the bar on top a bottom bar, put groups button in it (https://gitlab.com/sultanahamer/OpenContacts/-/issues/266)

 # License: